pachterlab/LP_2021/06-text-mining.md

 PC3 separates processes and interactions (cluster 6, left) from entities of samples, tissues, organs, and diseases (clusters 3, 4, 7, right).
 PC4 separates the molecular and cellular (bottom left) and the quantitative (clusters 1 and 3, bottom right) from the qualitative (top).
 Some of the qualitative terms are used to discuss implications of results of the papers (clusters 2 and 6, top left) (Figure \@ref(fig:pc34)).

 Now we have seen some important axes of meanings and types of words, which are not surprising given familiarity with the general structure of abstracts and applications of LCM.
-There must be more axes of meaning, as the first 4 PCs only explain about 12% of the total variance of word embeddings (Figure \@ref(fig.pca-elbow)).
+There must be more axes of meaning, as the first 4 PCs only explain about 12% of the total variance of word embeddings (Figure \@ref(fig:pca-elbow)).
 The clusters of words can be better visualized with UMAP, which is a non-linear dimension reduction method that tries to preserve distances between points but is most commonly used to project into 2 dimensions.

 <div class="figure" style="text-align: center">